 The Fraser fir is a favorite for tree buffs and red squirrels.
 The seeds on the mature trees are popular wildlife food.
 The branches naturally turn slightly upward.
 They have good needle retention and form.
 The dark blue-green needles have a lovely evergreen scent.

 A stunning specimen tree that is often planted in front yards where it can be appreciated.
-They grow slowly to a whopping one hundred feet and can live 700 years.
+They grow slowly to a whopping 100-feet and can live 700 years.

 It has great needle retention and will handle heavy ornaments.
-Outside, it's a popular tree for songbirds to nest in.
-Colorado blue spruce is native to the western Rocky Mountain states at elevations of 6,000 to 11,000 feet in zones 2-7.
+Outside, it’s a popular tree for songbirds to nest in.
+Colorado blue spruce is native to the western Rocky Mountain states at elevations of 6,000-11,000-feet in zones 2-7.

 Some people find the smell of the crushed needles has an unpleasant odor.